 - Campers' check-in time is between 9 a.m. and dusk.
-Please inform us of your arrival time upon booking, and if your estimated time of arrival differs more than 1 hour from the given time or you encounter unexpected delays en-route, please let us know as soon as possible otherwise you may not be able to check-in that day if you fail to inform us of the change of arrival time, especially after 7 pm.
+Please inform us of your arrival time upon booking, and if your estimated time of arrival differs more than 1 hour from the given time or you encounter unexpected delays en-route, please let us know as soon as possible.
+Arrivals after dark by special arrangement only.

 - Upon arrival, please park your vehicle in the designated car park, and register immediately with farmhouse.
 Please do not erect tents or take cars into the camping fields without checking in at the farmhouse first.